Original recipe by Rita Held, Adapted by RecipeRose Just four ingredients make this soup an…

 - 1 lb. cremini or baby bella mushrooms, or combination of a variety of mushrooms

 - 1 small onion, chopped, about 3/4 cup

-- 2/3 cup sherry cooking wine, cream sherry, or dry vermouth cooking wine has salt, so adjust accordingly for other wines
+- 2/3 cup dry vermouth or sherry, or cooking sherry cooking wine has salt, so adjust salt or soy sauce accordingly if using

 - 2 Tbsp. all-purpose flour

 - 2 cups whole milk or 2% milk

 - 1 14.5oz. can reduced-sodium chicken or vegetable broth (1-3/4 cups)

 - ground white or black pepper to taste

 - 1/4 cup chopped parsley, dill, carrot tops or fennel fronds, optional